etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 === ":material-store: Marketplace"

-    Install bundles from the Etendo Marketplace: In this case you will install bundles that include a set of modules grouped by functionality.
+    Install bundles from the Etendo Marketplace: In this case, you will install bundles that include a set of modules grouped by functionality.

     ![](/assets/drive/LWaskO0G5UdmwGWdwZy5nHf4FcCTMBcgObbWv_PSjtMPCOAeqBPNSoLKrqheTLiNqc_aiqbVrJYYJlCQ_o7rGGofcqN0-myRi3u3YpXYNuVt1FYIli0RbiWYD8hYGcDLMpRYVS_dHOGGOLY117nmB2o.png)